To boost workforce, medical schools try to sell rural life

 Most of the students who came to Quillen did not grow up or attend school in rural areas, but all expressed an interest in working with underserved populations, rural programs coordinator Carolyn Sliger said.

-Bibireddy, 23, grew up in Edison, New Jersey, outside New York City, and attended the University of Central Florida medical college in Orlando.
+Bibireddy, 23, grew up in suburban Edison, New Jersey, and attended the University of Central Florida medical college in Orlando.
 He never lived in a rural area but was impressed with what he saw of Appalachian life during the visit.

 “The people here are genuinely caring,” he said.